maabed/karak-dashboard-docs/source/index.html.md

 ### Checkboxes

-In Blue Dashboard you can find many checkboxes styles such as colored checkboxes, circled checkboxes and yes/no checkboxes.
+In Karak Dashboard you can find many checkboxes styles such as colored checkboxes, circled checkboxes and yes/no checkboxes.

-In order to use the colored checkboxes all you need to do is to include Blue Dashboard styles file.<br>
+In order to use the colored checkboxes all you need to do is to include Karak Dashboard styles file.<br>

 As for the yes/no checkboxes you need to include a JS file for the <a href="https://vsn4ik.github.io/bootstrap-checkbox/">Bootstrap checkbox</a> library as shown in the example. <br>